-Download the application form, complete, and submit it and all the required documents – including the Certificate of Proficiency in English – to the email address email@example.com
+Download the application form, complete, and submit it and all the required documents – including the Certificate of Proficiency in English – to the Danish Agency for Higher Education at the email address email@example.com

 Scholarships are tenable during the academic year.
 The autumn term begins on September 1st, the spring term on February 1st.

 With respect to residence permits and/or visa, we recommend that accepted applicants contact the Danish diplomatic representation in their home country well in advance of their entry into Denmark.

 Scholarships include free tuition and a monthly stipend of DKK 6,500.

 Danish Government Scholarships of DKK 6,500 must be used to cover travel, visa, accomodation, food, and other living expenses.